Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

-Finally, comparing \Cref{fig4:numerics} with the benchmark in \Cref{fig1:numerics}, one can notice that increasing the parameter $a_\circ$, representing the maximum absolute value of the leader's effort, will only impact the values in the CL case.
-Indeed, in the FB, ACL, AOL and AF cases, the leader will always exert the optimal effort $1/c_{\rm L}$, independently of $a_\circ$.
+Finally, comparing \Cref{fig4:numerics} with the benchmark in \Cref{fig1:numerics}, one can notice that increasing the parameter $a_\circ$, representing the maximum absolute value of the leader's effort, will only impact the values in the ACLM-$\bar K$ and CL cases.
+Indeed, in the AOL and AF cases, the leader will always exert the constant effort $1/c_{\rm L}$, independently of $a_\circ$.
+Similarly, in the ACL and FB scenarios, the leader will still be able to force the follower to exert the maximal effort $b_\circ$.
 However, in the closed-loop equilibrium, when $a_\circ$ increases, the leader has more bargaining power to incentivise the follower to exert a higher effort.
 More precisely, when studying the partial differential equations satisfied by the boundaries $w^\pm$, one can notice that if $a_\circ$ increases, the cone formed by the boundaries becomes larger.
 The leader should still ensure that the target constraint is satisfied, and therefore set the control $Z$ to $1$ when one of the barriers is hit, but as the cone is wider this constraint becomes less restrictive.
 Intuitively, if the set $A$ was not bounded, the boundaries $w^-$ and $w^+$ would be at $-\infty$ and $+\infty$ respectively, leading to an unconstrained problem for the leader.
 With this in mind, the limit of the leader's value when $a_\circ$ goes to infinity should coincide with her value in the first-best case.
-In other words, the higher $a_\circ$, the longer the leader can force the follower to exert the maximal effort $b_\circ$ instead of his optimal effort $1/c_{\rm F}$.}
+In other words, the higher $a_\circ$, the longer the leader can force the follower to exert the maximal effort $b_\circ$ instead of his optimal effort $1/c_{\rm F}$.
+The same reasoning holds for the ACLM-$\bar K$ scenario: if $a_\circ$ is larger, the parameter $\bar K$ is also larger, and the leader can therefore force the follower to exert the maximal effort $b_\circ$ during a longer period.
+Similarly, if $a_\circ$ goes to infinity, then $\bar K$ would also go to infinity, meaning that the follower would be forced to apply the maximal effort $b_\circ$ during the entire game.

-\todo[inline]{Any way we can get a less `stair-case--like' curve for CL in Figure 4.(b)?
-Also, what us the drop at time 1 for CL on Figure 4.(a)?}